lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/04-create-cert.md

 # TLS Certificate for Keycloak via cert-manager
-To enable HTTPS for Keycloak, create a TLS certificate using cert-manager and a `ClusterIssuer`, which we already have setup.
+To enable HTTPS for Keycloak, create a TLS certificate using cert-manager and a `ClusterIssuer`, which has already been set up.

 Create file:
 ```bash